 I used to use the Boost libraries more, but have since weeded them out of most of my codebase.
 I like to keep as few dependencies as possible, and a lot of Boost is weird language hacks that add hundreds or thousands of header files to the project and don't work too well with editing tools and debuggers.
 It's usually hard to dig into the Boost code and figure out what the hell is going on when you need to, most of its maintainers are firm adherents of the "modern C++" culture, adding layers and layers of abstraction and generics until it's near impossible to tell where your data is and what the code is doing to it.

 Visual Studio 2012 with the awesome Visual Assist X plugin, which lets me do things like rename a variable or function cleanly across the entire codebase in a couple seconds.
-I use the VsVim plugin which turns the text editor into a VIM clone; I'm a huge fan of VIM, its command mode practically lets you move text around with your mind.
-With Visual Studio's IntelliSense it's a powerful combo, very easy to jump to variable definitions, function definitions, peek at data types, auto-complete identifiers while typing etc.For day-to-day coding I use
+I use the VsVim plugin which turns the text editor into a VIM clone; I'm a fan of VIM, its command mode practically lets you move text around with your mind.
+With Visual Studio's IntelliSense it's a powerful combo, very easy to jump to variable definitions, function definitions, peek at data types, auto-complete identifiers while typing, etc.For day-to-day coding I use

 My SDF-asset-generator tool is fairly recent so I've just used it for a few things so far.
 For certain kinds of mathematically-based shapes or organic geometry based on sampled noise it's a really cool approach, I'm looking forward to using it more.

-For music and sound effects I use FL Studio and a variety of instruments and soft synths: EWQL Symphonic Orchestra for orchestral samples (not recommended, its dongle-based copy protection and instability are a pain), and Sytrus, Dune CM, and Harmor for a lot of the synth bits.
+For music and sound effects I use FL Studio and a variety of instruments and soft synths: EWQL Symphonic Orchestra for orchestral samples (not recommended, its dongle-based copy protection and instability are a pain), and Sytrus, Dune CM, and Harmor for a lot of the synth parts.

-© 2017 Luke Rissacher
+© 2018 Luke Rissacher